 - a.
 Find the kennel. - b.
-Unlock the door, but leave the door closed.
+Unlock the door, but don't fully open it. - c.

-- c.
 Make sure the dog is calm before entering.
 Give it treats for sitting nicely. - d.
 Always open the door inward!
 This protects you from the dog jumping and pushing the door onto you.
 It also makes it harder for the dog to escape.

-- e.
+e.
 Squeeze in.
 Dogs WILL try to get out.
-Leave as little room as possible by filling empty space with your body. - f.
-Secure the door behind you.
+Leave as little room as possible by filling empty space with your body.

-g.
-Keep the dog calm with treats and let it get comfortable with you.
+- f.
+Secure the door behind you. - g.
+Keep the dog calm with treats and let it get comfortable with you. - 1.

-i.
 If the dog is too jumpy to harness, strap the leash to the collar, drop the leash, and step on it.
-Make sure you're not pinning the dog down too low. ii.
-Remember, if you don't feel comfortable, you don't have to walk that dog. h.
-Harness the dog (see Easy Walk Harness below).

-i.
-Affix the leash to both the harness and the collar.

-i.
-Get a good grip of the leash down low with your hand through the loop. j.

-When the coast is clear, open the kennel door inward.

-k.
-As quickly as possible, close the door behind you, and walk to the nearest door and keep the dog away from the other kennels.

-I. Peek outside the door to make sure there are no other dogs heading your way.
+Make sure you're not pinning the dog down too low. - a.
+Remember, if you don't feel comfortable, you don't have to walk that dog. - 2.
+Harness the dog - 3.
+Affix the leash to both the harness and the collar. - 4.
+Get a good grip of the leash down low with your hand through the loop. - 5.
+When the wing is clear, open the kennel door inward. - 6.
+As quickly as possible, leave the door behind you open, and walk to the exit door and keep the dog away from the other kennels. - 7.
+Peek outside the door to make sure there are no other dogs heading your way. - 8.

-m.
 Once clear, head out.

-i.
-Remember the door through which you exited, because that is the same door you will return through.